mpsanchis/kickstart.nvim/READMEGUEL.md

 Nvim tutor: `:Tutor`.
 Help: `:help`

+## Load Files
+Files in nvim are loaded into a buffer.
+If an external tool (e.g. an AI agent, or a 3rd party tool) modifies a file that is open, you might see an old version.

+Command `:e` (for _edit_) will reload the file.

 ## Navigate Files

 Search files: `space + s (search) + f (file)`
   - some files are ignored and not shown by Telescope.
 Settings could be modified, but also the core vim command `:e path/to/file` can be used
-Search files in current Neovim project: `space + s + n` Search help: `space + s + h`
+Search files in current Neovim project: `space + s + n` Go back to navigator view: `:Explore`.
+This just goes to the directory where the current file is.
+Might need another plugin for a better experience.
+Search help: `space + s + h`
 Go to line: `:<line-number>` or `<line-number>gg`
 End of line: `$`
 Start of line: `^`

 ### Edit block
 I have added mappings to perform line movement both from normal mode and visual mode.